 Does your spouse drink too much?
 Does your adult child suffer from unexplained mood swings?
 Is your sibling chronically short of funds?
-There are a number of signs to look for if you are concerned about the well being of a loved one.
+There are a number of signs to look for if you are concerned about the well-being of a loved one.
 Addiction can be hard to address.
-This can be especially true if prior attempts resulted in hostility.
-If this sounds like a loved one, he or she may meet the addiction definition guidelines.
+This could be especially true if prior attempts resulted in hostility.
+If this sounds like a loved one, they may meet the addiction definition guidelines.

 How the Addiction Definition Explains What Chemicals Do to the Brain

 It’s interesting to note that the assault on the rewards center reinforces drug use.
 Typically, the brain’s reward center releases dopamine when engaged in certain activities such as exercise or sex.
 However, the influx of chemicals in almost all drugs can trigger a dopamine release that can be ten times stronger.
 As a result, the sudden excess dopamine creates feelings of euphoria.

 This pleasurable phenomenon isn’t something you typically achieve at the gym.
 Naturally, the lure of the drug becomes stronger.
 Your loved one repeats the use of the substance and once again enjoys the dopamine release.
 Soon, the person using the drug builds up a tolerance to the substance.
 Your loved one now needs to take more of the substance to achieve the same results.
 At this point, your loved one needs the fix and doesn’t care if it costs money, relationships, or employment.
 They will do whatever it takes for the next dose.

 Contact Santé Center for Healing Today